efkansenol/File-Editor-In-Development-/README.md

-if you will open File Editor, open File Editor.exe Dont change or delete any file
+-if you will open File Editor, open File Editor.exe

-BY EFKANSENOL
+-Dont change or delete any file

+--BY EFKANSENOL--

-In Development Project
+--In Development Project--

-Version 1.0.0.0
+--Version 1.0.0.0--